DUzzL/Groupchats/README.md

 - Clickable invitations for online and known offline players, with configurable cooldown and expiry.
 - Owner, co-owner and member roles with separate management rights.
 - Personal one- or two-character aliases and all standard Minecraft chat colors.
-- Confirmation commands for deletion and ownership transfers.
 - Optional LuckPerms integration with individual command permissions and ownership limits per player or rank.
 - Separate moderation logs for each group, with automatic retention.
 - Persistent groups, invitations, roles and personal preferences across server restarts.

-## Installation

-1. Choose a GroupChat build that matches your server's Minecraft version.
-Install the compatible Fabric Loader and use the Java version required by that build.
-2. Put the GroupChat mod JAR and a matching **Fabric API** in the server's `mods` directory.
-The TOML libraries and Fabric Permissions API are bundled inside the GroupChat JAR.
-LuckPerms for Fabric is optional.
-3. Start the server.
-It creates `config/groupchats/groupchat.toml` and `config/groupchats/logs/`.
-Group data is written to `<world>/data/groupchat.json` on the first saved change.
-4. Edit the TOML configuration if needed, then restart the server.

-Compatibility is specific to each build.
-The source checkout records its Minecraft and dependency versions in [gradle.properties](gradle.properties), and its runtime requirements in [fabric.mod.json](src/main/resources/fabric.mod.json).

-Install the mod only on the server.
-JARs containing `sources` or `smoke` in their filenames are not the release mod.

 ## Configuration